 Objectives reporting allows account administrators and reviewers a closer look at all Objectives that they have visibility into, as well as some higher level data about who owns objectives, how many objectives they own, and how aligned the company's objectives are.

-On the main Objectives dashboard, there are three different graphs displaying various Objectives data.
-These three graphs contain higher level data, but there are additional reports if you want to dig a little deeper.
-We will get into the details late in this article.
+On the Objectives dashboard, you'll find three graphs: Objectives status, Objectives and Key Results ownership, and Objectives alignment.
+These three graphs contain high-level Objectives data, but there are additional reports available if you want to dig a little deeper.
+We will get into the details of these reports in the following sections of this article.

 See the Objectives status table for a quick look into how all objectives are tracking based on today's date and their latest status.
 Check out the Objectives and Key Results ownership graphs for a look into the number of people with or without objectives + key results.
 Review the Objectives alignment graph for insight into the percentage of objectives that are aligned vs not aligned.